useless-bit/Open-Package-Deploy/README.md

 There you will set up OPD, Keycloak and the required Databases using Docker and Docker Compose.

+# Agent Functionality

+This is a short description on how and when the Agent will contact the Server and what information is transmitted.

+## When will the Agent contact the Server

+The Agent will contact and ask the Server for Updates in three scenarios:

+- Agent Startup
+- `Update Interval` timer is expired
+- After successfully processing a Package

+## Update Request Content

+When the Agent asks the Server for Updates, it will get and process the following data:

+- Agent Checksum (for Auto Update): <br>
+    Start Auto Update for Agent if Checksum is different
+- `Update Interval`: <br>
+    Update the value in the local config-file and restart the Agent
+- Is a deployment available: <br>
+    Start the Package download and installation process

 # Security

 ## Agent-Server Communication

 The communication between the Agent(Endpoint/Client) and the Server is fully encrypted and signed.

-Every request is first signed and then encrypted using Asymmetric Encryption.
+Every request is first signed and then encrypted using Asymmetric Cryptography.
 The Signature is using the `SHA512withECDSA`-Algorithm while the encryption uses `ECIES/None/NoPadding`.

 If a request is received, the content is first decrypted and then verified with the signature.
-If a error occurs, the request gets dropped.
+If an error occurs, the request gets dropped.

 Every Agent will generate its own Public- and Private-Keypair.
-During the registration process, the Agent will get the Public-Key from the Server and sends its own Public-Key to it as well.
+During the registration process, the Agent will send its Public-Key to the Server and gets the Servers' Public-Key.

 ## Packages